dakom/awsm/README.md

 ## About

-awsm is a 3d game engine for the web, built in Rust and WebGL2.
-It's fast.
+awsm is a work-in-progress 3d game engine for the web, built in Rust and WebGL2.
+It's fast (or will be, hopefully).

 Conceptually, it's similar to [Amethyst](https://amethyst.rs/) and other game engines that use an Entity Component System and glTF - with the major difference being that awsm is focused _solely_ on the web.
 This means it can conceptually be lighter, faster, and more ergonomic in this niche.
 That's the idea anyway...